14 Tips on How to Get More Google Reviews & Improve Rankings

 Taking the time to send a thank-you card is a proven way to build customer loyalty and improve your chances of getting word-of-mouth recommendations, including Google reviews.
 You can make it easy for your customer to follow through and leave a review for your business by including a QR code or a shortened link, which you can create for free on sites like bitly.com.

-Each time one of your customers buys from your business, you can ask them to leave a review on Google.
-Do this by including a request for a review on receipts and invoices, whether printed or digital.
-This reminds customers to leave a review.
+Placing a polite request for a Google review on your receipts is an easy way to ask every customer to leave a review.
+Include this request whether you’re giving a printed, emailed, or SMS receipt.
 Be sure to use a short URL generated via bitly.com or add a QR code to make it easy for your customer to take action.

-One of the best times to prompt a customer for a review is shortly after they’ve made a purchase, and you can do this with transactional emails.
-Transactional emails are emails sent following a transaction, such as a sale, site visit, abandoned cart, and so on.
+One of the best times to prompt a customer for a review is right after a purchase, and you can do this with transactional emails.
+Transactional emails are emails sent automatically following a transaction, such as a sale, site visit, abandoned cart, and so on.

 Schedule an email marketing campaign to automatically send customers an email requesting a review on Google at a set time period after a purchase.
 For example, you could set it up to go out three days after an in-store purchase or delivery of an online order or one to two hours after a purchase in the case of businesses like restaurants or salons.